electricimp/CRC16/README.md

 # CRC16 1.0.0

-The CRC16 class implements CRC-16 (also known as CRC-16-ANSI or CRC-16-IBM) which is used in propular protocols such as Modbus and USB.
-It contains a single function `calculate` which computes the CRC16 of the data passed in.
+The CRC16 library implements [CRC-16](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) (also known as CRC-16-ANSI or CRC-16-IBM) which is used in propular protocols such as [Modbus](https://github.com/electricimp/Modbus) and USB.
+The CRC16 class contains a single static function - `calculate ` - which computes the CRC16 of the data passed in.

-*NOTE:* The *CRC16* class only uses `static` methods, and as a result does not to be initialized through a constructor.

-**To add this library to your project, add `#require "CRC16.class.nut:1.0.0"`` to the top of your device or agent code.**
+**To add this library to your project, add `#require "CRC16.class.nut:1.0.0"` to the top of your device or agent code.**

 You can view the library’s source code on [GitHub](https://github.com/electricimp/CRC16/tree/v1.0.0).